SmithBradleyC/jsPsych_Online_Experiments/README.md

 - Go to https://desktop.github.com/ and download the application
 - Install the application
+- Open application that you just installed
 - Sign in with your GitHub account
 - (Optional) you can learn about Git and GitHub with [this tutorial](https://help.github.com/en/desktop/getting-started-with-github-desktop/creating-your-first-repository-using-github-desktop)

-- You can also avoid using the GitHub Desktop client by using the Git command line functions by downloading the program here https://git-scm.com/downloads, we will leave it up to you and Google to work through how to do it that way
+- You can also avoid using the GitHub Desktop client by using the Git command line functions by downloading the program here https://git-scm.com/downloads, I will leave it up to you and Google to work through how to do it that way.
+It is too difficult to explain in this tutorial.

 #### Clone the Repository